Examples

 The next move in a tax raid on Buy to Let landlords?

-There has recently been 2 other tax areas where changes have been announced that will make buy to let landlords worse off.
+There many tax areas other than SDLT and LTT where changes have been announced that have made buy to let landlords worse off in recent years.

-From 2017, higher rate tax relief on buy to let mortgage interest (landlords can offset mortgage interest payments against tax on rental income) is being phased out.
+From 2017, higher rate tax relief on buy to let mortgage interest (landlords can offset mortgage interest payments against tax on rental income) started to be phased out.

-Additionally, from April 2016 wear and tear tax allowances are being reduced.
+Additionally, from April 2016wear and tear tax allowances were reduced.

-How will the changes affect the buy to let market?
+What effect are these changes having on the buy to let market?

-Some forecasters have predicted a frenzied buy to let property buying market in the run-up to April, as parties bring forward their purchases to avoid the new second home and buy to let stamp duty.
+In the run-up to roll-out of the tax in April 2016, there was a predictably frenzied buy to let property buying market as parties brought forward their purchases to avoid the new second home and buy to let stamp duty.
 This would increase prices in the short term, but the level would then similarly fall when the tax came in, all other things being equal.

 Any price fall would likely be taken advantage of by richer property buyers looking to build up larger portfolios.